aklen/noisecut/README.md

 - **Build statistics** - tracks files compiled, warnings, errors, and duration
 - **Modular architecture** - easily extensible with new parsers
 - **Clean summary** - hides verbose compiler flags, shows only essentials

+noisecut is not a linter or static analyzer — it works purely on compiler output and build logs.

 ## Features